hiddenbytes/macquire/README.md

         Hash.txt - This is a hash output of the DMG file and the summary file

 12) The resulting DMG can now be imported into the examiner's tool of choice.

+# Feedback / Questions

+For any feedback/ enquiries, please contact Hello[at]hiddenbytes.co.uk.